Rogdham/pyzstd/docs/index.rst

         The higher the value of selected strategy, the more complex it is, resulting in stronger and slower compression.

         Special: value ``0`` means "use default strategy", then the value is dynamically set, see "strat" column in `this table <https://github.com/facebook/zstd/blob/release/lib/compress/clevels.h>`_.

+     .. py:attribute:: targetCBlockSize

+        Attempts to fit compressed block size into approximatively targetCBlockSize (in bytes).
+Note that it's not a guarantee, just a convergence target.

+        This is helpful in low bandwidth streaming environments to improve end-to-end latency, when a client can make use of partial documents.

+        Bound by ZSTD_TARGETCBLOCKSIZE_MIN and ZSTD_TARGETCBLOCKSIZE_MAX.
+No target when targetCBlockSize == 0.

+        Default value is ``0``.

+        Only available for zstd v1.5.6+.

     .. py:attribute:: enableLongDistanceMatching